John Boyd Dunlop: Veterinary practice

 Quite early in his life he was told he had been a premature birth, two months before his mother had expected.
 He convinced himself his health was delicate and throughout his life acted accordingly, but he had no serious illness until he contracted a chill in October 1921 aged 81 and died unexpectedly.
 Sir Arthur Du Cros described him as a diffident and gentle-mannered man but confident in his abilities.

 He married Margaret Stevenson in 1871 and they had a daughter and a son.
 He established Downe Veterinary Clinic in Downpatrick with his brother James Dunlop before moving to a practice in 38–42 May Street, Belfast where, by the mid 1880s, his was one of the largest practices in Ireland.
+Downpatrick is now in Northern Ireland.

 Dunlop developed pneumatic tyres for his son's tricycle and soon had them made commercially in Scotland.
 A cyclist using his tyres began to win all races and drew the attention of Harvey Du Cros.
 Dunlop sold his rights into a new business with Du Cros for some cash and a small shareholding.
 With Du Cros he overcame many difficulties experienced by their business, including the loss of his patent rights.
 In 1892 he retired from his veterinary practice and moved to Dublin soon after Harvey Du Cros with his assistance successfully refloated Booth Bros of Dublin as the Pneumatic Tyre and Booth's Cycle Agency.
-The pneumatic tyre revolutionised the bicycle industry, which had boomed after the 1885 introduction of J K Starley's safety bicycle.
+The pneumatic tyre revolutionised the bicycle industry, which had boomed after the 1885 introduction of J. K. Starley's safety bicycle.

-J B Dunlop sold out in 1895 and took no further interest in the tyre or rubber business.
+J. B. Dunlop sold out in 1895 and took no further interest in the tyre or rubber business.
 His remaining business interest was a local drapery.